purplebase/models/README.md

 ## Built-in Relay Server 🖥️

-The framework includes a production-ready Nostr relay server for development and testing:
+The framework includes an in-memory Nostr relay intended for development and testing:

 ### Running the Relay